 - you’re eligible for an income support payment or ABSTUDY Living Allowance from us

-You or the person you care for must be in quarantine or self-isolation because of advice or a requirement made by:
+You, or the person you are caring for, must be in quarantine or self-isolation because any of the following required you to be:

 - the Australian Government